team20/team20.github.io/command_timers.md

-Using timers in a command
+Using Timers in a Command
 ===
-Sometimes, you want to use timing to control a mechanism on the robot.
-This shows how to use a timer in a Command.
+Sometimes, you want to use a timer to control a mechanism on the robot.
+Maybe your mechanism does something for one second, and should finish after two.
+This example shows you how to use a timer in a command.

+Example
+---
 A start time is captured, and we continuously check if enough time has passed before doing something and finishing the command.

 	public class ExampleCommand extends CommandBase {